bravi-software/url-db-paging/README.md

 ## Features

 - Build a paging query database based in the given url.
-Which will use a offset search due performance reasons.
+Which will use an offset search due performance reasons.
 - Build REST JSON output with link to the next and previous pages.

 ## Support for these search providers